phenopackets/phenopacket-schema/docs/variant.rst

 Variant
 #######

+.. todo: update Variant to talk about VRSATILE, VRS, and VariationDescriptor

 This element should be used to describe candidate variants or diagnosed causative variants.
 There is currently no standard variant nomenclature that can represent all kinds of genetic variation that is relevant to human medicine, science, and model organisms.
 Therefore,